 Directions:

-Step #2: Add the olive oil to the pan.
-Once hot, add the butternut squash and red onion.
-Cook for 8-10 minutes until squash and onion are tender, adding 1-2 tablespoons of water if burning.
-Add the salt, garlic powder, oregano, and pepper.
-Stir together.
-Add the spinach and cook until it wilts, 1-2 minutes.
+Step #2: Add the olive oil to the pan and heat over medium heat.
+Once hot, add the winter squash and onion.
+Cook for 8-10 minutes until soft and tender, adding 1-2 tablespoons of water as needed.
+Add the garlic, bell pepper, and spices.
+Cook for another 2-3 minutes.
+Then, add the spinach and cook until it wilts, 1-2 minutes.

 Serves: 6